K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 ***********************  Oct 4, 2025  K7MDL *****************************

 This repository is forked from https://github.com/aimeiz/k3ng_cw_keyer-master_2022 repository which was modified 3 years ago to work on some flavor of ESP32.
 After changing the pin assignments it workes on my ESP32-WROOM-32 dev board.
+Using ESP-IDF to compile.
+Arduino32 is added as a component.

 I then integrated a BT Keyboard library from https://github.com/turgu1/bt-keyboard.
 It is a bit different in that the ESP32 is a HID host connecting to a BT keyboard for input.
 Most examples just convert a USB or PS2 keyboard to BT to connect to a PC.
 I was getting RTOS WDT warnings while dits and dahs were being sent, competing with the BT service task.
-I put the main program loop into a RTOS task and thw problem seems to be solved.
+I put the main program loop and check_bt_keyboard() into their own RTOS tasks and the problem seems to be solved for now.
+Seem OK at 30WPM and 13WPM.
+More testing required.

 The K3NG USB and PS2 keyboards map a ton of functions, I plan to replicate those key mappings later.
 For now I have coded all regular keys and their SHIFT+key codes also work.